pnnl/geslconnectors/README.md

 ## Getting Started

 ### Registration
 First, register at [GESL](https://gsl.ornl.gov/) to obtain your API key.
-This key will enable you to access our suite of APIs.
+This key will enable you to access GESL APIs.

 ### Configuration